zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

 a software program to ensure it meets certain requirements.
 The Test Cases in a Test Suite are either related or meant to be executed together.

-The name of each Test Scenario needs to be unique in the context of the overall test application and has to follow basic rules:
+Test Scenario, Test Suite, and Test Case names must follow to these basic rules:

 #.
 The format of the Test Scenario identifier shall be a string without any spaces or
    special characters (allowed characters: alphanumeric and [\_=]) consisting